network-digital-twin/omnet-bench/README.md

 This section clarifies the steps needed to run the benchmark without building the OMNeT++ project.

 ### Requirements
+To run the benchmark, **the OMNeT++ environment is mandatory** since the INET project has to be rebuilt.
+To install OMNeT++, refer to the [official installation guide](https://doc.omnetpp.org/omnetpp/InstallGuide.pdf).

-To run the benchmark, the OMNeT++ environment is not mandatory.
-However, a Python environment is needed to execute the topology generation script and the result analysis script.
+Furthermore, **a Python environment is needed** to execute the topology generation script and the result analysis script.

 The Python dependencies are listed as follows:
 1. `PyYAML==6.0.1`: loading/dumping of YAML files, required by the [topology generator](src/zte_qos/tools/topo_gen/requirements.txt);